Search

 Both views can be challenged.

-Why is there a debate?
+Why is there debate around wrist rests?

 Back to top

 Contact between the wrists and the wrist rest, if too frequent or too heavy, can indeed cause problems due to excessive pressure on the delicate tendons on the underside of the wrist, and has been known to result in CTS and tenosynovitis (inflammation of the sheath surrounding tendons).
 This resulting condition may be what has led people to believe that wrist rests should not be used.
 However, in other cases, individuals without a wrist rest would place their wrists on the sharp edges of the desk.
-In these cases, a softer wrist rest would help lessen the pressure.
+In these cases, a softer wrist rest may help lessen the pressure.

 Should I get a wrist rest?